rqlite/rqlite/DOC/FAQ.md

 rqlite and dqlite are completely separate projects, and rqlite does not use dqlite.
 In fact, rqlite was created before dqlite.

 ## How is it different than litestream?
-[Litestream](https://github.com/benbjohnson/litestream) adds reliability to a system using SQLite by periodically backing-up the SQLite database to somethiing like AWS S3.
+[Litestream](https://github.com/benbjohnson/litestream) adds reliability to a system using SQLite by periodically backing-up the SQLite database to something like AWS S3.
 If you lose the node running your SQLite database, you must restore it from your backup.
 Litestream does this in a very elegant way, and doesn't change how applications interact with SQLite.

 rqlite, in contrast, adds reliability **and** high-availability via clustering.
 This means that any application talking to rqlite shouldn't notice if a node fails because other nodes in the cluster automatically take over. rqlite also offers very strict guarantees about the state of the SQLite database. rqlite is not a drop-in replacement for SQLite, however.